 The Libraries, and by extension my own personal motto “The thing’s that make us Happy, make us Wise” is more than a simple motto.
 It is the underlying philosophy with which I undertake my studies.
 Childhood is the fount from which all things of the adult world flow.
 It is the un-tilled soil into which the seeds of wisdom are planted.

 Wisdom, that integral spark of greater understanding and connectivity lies at the heart of all true children’s literature and is woven into the rich tapestry of the fairy tales we hold dear.
 The Candlewycke Research Library seeks to carry this wisdom into maturity through understanding the imaginative wonder of the child-mind.

 Meet the Founder…

 Tory Shane Quinton is a lifelong scholar of Children’s literature, mythology, Fairy and folklore (with a special emphasis on Death Studies and mourning customs), and Religion as well as semiotics and philosophy in both history and practice as well as being a published poet, accomplished artist and an incurable bibliophile.
-He is a native of Georgia currently residing in the wooded hill’s north of Atlanta with his wife Nancie and son Oliver.
+He is a native of Georgia currently residing in the wooded hill’s north of Atlanta with his wife Nancie and their two boys Oliver and Owen.